 Voice technology, such as Honeywell Voice mobile devices and headsets, coupled with mobile barcoding, are already designed to support these new warehouse safety measures.
 And I’ve been proud to watch our customers modify their operations quickly and efficiently using this technology to adapt to the challenges brought by COVID-19.

 Voice technology, like mobile barcoding, enables you to digitize paper-based recording processes.
 By eliminating paper processes, you can also eliminate the hand-to-hand paper transfers and typing into a shared workstation that could increase virus transmission.
 Voice technology with mobile barcoding mobilizes workers to when and where they work, so they can update the ERP in real-time.
-This eliminates extra manual steps such as writing, scanning and emailing inventory counts and workflows to offsite administrative staff.
+This eliminates extra manual steps such as writing, scanning, and emailing inventory counts and workflows to offsite administrative staff.

 Warehouse Voice Technology and COVID-19

-To help reduce the chance of spreading COVID-19 in your warehouse, I recommend assigning a headset and microphone to only one person and avoid sharing the devices with other workers.
+To help reduce the chance of spreading COVID-19 in your warehouse, I recommend assigning a headset and microphone to only one person and avoiding sharing the devices with other workers.
 However, I know this isn’t possible for some operations.

 If you must share the devices between two or more individuals, make sure both the headset and microphone are cleaned thoroughly between shifts.
 Honeywell recommends using isopropyl alcohol in a 70% solution only.
 I also recommend using gloves with headsets at all times in the warehouse.
-Honeywell’s website offers more detailed care and sanitation information.

 Tips for Using Warehouse Voice Technology with Masks